pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
     ```

-4. Using Proguard / R8
+4. Using ProGuard / R8
 The rules that need to be added to proguard are in this file: <a href="https://cdn.pendo.io/sdk/install-instructions/pendo-proguard.cfg">pendo-proguard.cfg</a>

-If using `proguard-android-optimize.txt`, add the following in the optimizations code line:
+For whom is using ProGuard(D8/DX only) to perform compile-time code optimization and have`proguard-android-optimize.txt`, add the following in the optimizations code line:
 `!code/allocation/variable`
 Your optimizations line should look like this:
 `-optimizations *other optimizations*,!code/allocation/variable`